Excelsior80/DSDP_2024_notes/README.md

 # DSDP_2024_notes
 Links and notes for DSDP group

-## A place to store extra book recommenations, links, exercises
+## A place to store extra book recommendations, links, exercises

 ### Books
 #### Class recommendations: